-October is the month to "Think Pink," the time of year we focus on breast cancer, a disease that affects more than 1.7 million new people each year and represents 25% of all cancers in women.
+October is the month to “Think Pink,” the time of year we focus on ways to find a cure for breast cancer, a disease that affects about one in eight women and is the second largest cause of death by cancer in the U.S.

-In order to increase awareness of the disease, foster compassion for survivors and inspire them to travel, several companies have special offers and fund-raising deals.
-Here's a sampling, starting with a resort that offers comfort and support to survivors and their families all year round.
+Publicity and press release distribution have been key to increase awareness of the disease, foster compassion for survivors and inspire them to travel.
+Several companies have special offers and fund-raising deals which they plan to reinstate after the global pandemic eases.
+Here’s a sampling, starting with a resort that offers comfort and support to survivors and their families all year round.

-Singer Island Retreat Supports Cancer Survivors All Year
+Singer Island Retreat Fights for a Cure All Year

-On property, there are opportunities for biking, kayaking, snorkeling as well as surfing, and lessons in golf, tennis and yoga.
+On property, there are opportunities for biking, kayaking, snorkeling as well as surfing.
+Try a session or improve your skills in golf, tennis and yoga.
 The large lagoon pool has a waterslide that stays busy, and a separate infinity pool promises tranquility in private cabanas.

 Los Angeles Resort Donates to the Cause